IrishPHX/HW13/README.md

 - What is the advantage of a jump box? - A Jump Box is a way to use the interenet to create a single entry point to other machins from a specific IP and then to other machines.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *log files* and *system resources*.
-- _TODO: What does Filebeat watch for? - Filebeat monitors for log files, collects log events,
+- What does Filebeat watch for? - Filebeat monitors for log files, collects log events,
-- _TODO: What does Metricbeat record? - Metricbeat records metrics and statistics
+- What does Metricbeat record? - Metricbeat records metrics and statistics

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.